alexfernandez/alexfernandez.github.io/2025/on-art.md

 > Art is any activity that intentionally transmits emotions among humans.

-If you don't trust me, which by the way I don't see why you should, let's consult other sources.
+If you don't trust me,
+and honestly I cannot see why you should, let's consult other sources.
 The Cambridge dictionary defines [art](https://dictionary.cambridge.org/dictionary/english/art) as, among other things:

 > the making of objects, images, music, etc. that are beautiful or that express feelings.